zeeshanmahar007/Learn-Skills-Android-app/README.md

 # Learn Skills Android App
-Android App to Learn the following new skills
+Android App to Learn the following new skills and start freelancing.
 - Freelancing
 - Graphic Design
 - Digital Marketing